The Ecosystem's Feedback Loops

 This is the ecosystem's most visible stabilising dynamic - it explains why geographic and sectoral concentration in African venture capital is so persistent despite widespread recognition of its costs.
 Capital concentrates in markets with established track records - Kenya, Nigeria, South Africa, Egypt.
 Ventures in these markets have better access to capital.
 They scale more successfully.
 They generate stronger track records.
 Capital concentrates further in these markets.
 New market entry by capital becomes less attractive relative to doubling down in established markets.
 Ventures in emerging markets face higher capital costs.
 They scale less successfully.
 Track records remain thin.
 Capital concentration continues.

-The Partech 2025 Africa Tech Venture Capital Report confirms this: despite years of calls for broader geographic distribution, the Big Four - Kenya, South Africa, Egypt, Nigeria - accounted for 72 percent of total funding in 2025, up from 69 percent in 2024.
+The substantive theoretical foundation - Myrdal's cumulative causation and Krugman's New Economic Geography on why economic activity, once concentrated, attracts more activity through self-reinforcing dynamics - is treated in Spatial Scaling Dynamics.
+The implication for feedback-loop analysis is that capital concentration is not a market imperfection.
+It is the predicted output of standard spatial-economic theory operating through ecosystem-specific feedback structures.
+The Partech 2025 Africa Tech Venture Capital Report confirms the empirical pattern: despite years of calls for broader geographic distribution, the Big Four - Kenya, South Africa, Egypt, Nigeria - accounted for 72 percent of total funding (equity and debt combined) in 2025, up from 69 percent in 2024 - and 81 percent of equity funding specifically, up sharply from 67 percent in 2024.
+The correction period tightened rather than loosened concentration, and tightened equity concentration much more sharply than headline figures suggest.
+Under capital stress, risk-averse investors consolidate into familiar markets with established track records.
 The correction period tightened rather than loosened concentration.
 Under capital stress, risk-averse investors consolidate into familiar markets with established track records.
-The sectoral dimension operates the same way: fintech's dominance - accounting for the majority of equity funding - is not simply a reflection of investor preference.
+The sectoral dimension operates the same way: fintech's dominance across African venture capital is not simply a reflection of investor preference.
 It is a product of this balancing loop.
-The Partech 2024 report documents fintech's structural position: emerging sectors face the full force of this stabilising dynamic, with unfamiliar risk profiles compounding the geographic concentration effect.
+Emerging sectors face the full force of this stabilising dynamic, with unfamiliar risk profiles compounding the geographic concentration effect.

 Loop 5: The Regulatory Hostility Trap

 This balancing loop operates at the intersection of venture scaling and government regulatory capacity, and explains why regulatory reform is consistently promised and inconsistently delivered.
 Scaling ventures encounter regulatory barriers.
 Regulatory burden increases the cost and risk of scaling.
-Some ventures route around regulation through offshore incorporation - a structural response documented in detail in Offshoring African Startups: Beyond Founder Choice.
+Some ventures route around regulation through offshore incorporation - a structural response treated substantively in Political & Regulatory Barriers and Offshoring African Startups: Beyond Founder Choice.
 Offshore incorporation reduces the venture's tax footprint and regulatory accountability in the home jurisdiction.
 Government revenue from the scaling sector is less than it would be if ventures were locally incorporated.
 Government has less fiscal incentive and institutional knowledge to reform regulation for local ventures.
 The regulatory environment remains hostile.
 Scaling ventures encounter regulatory barriers.

 Loop 6: The Talent Extraction Loop